-The Board is comprised of 6 members, 2 of who are Independent Non-Executive Directors.
+The Board of Directors consists of six Non-Executive Directors, including two Independent Non-Executive Directors.

 The Company's BoD monitors the performance of Senior Management and gives guidance and advice, where appropriate.
 As part of performing its oversight function, the BoD reviews and discusses reports submitted by Senior Management and internal control functions regularly and it maintains active and open communication with the Chief Executive Officer and Senior Management.